Your digital strategy contains multiple parts to accommodate the various levels of speed required to keep up.

 - Agile development processes specific to the engine focus on iterative, incremental delivery

-- Real-time data analytics and customer feedback loops feed directly into development process
+- Real-time data analytics and customer feedback loops feed directly into the development process

 - Supports multiple pilots, minimum viable product approach and build-assess-learn cycles to support innovation

-- End-to-end process begins with concepts, ideation & solutioning through deployment and support
+- The end-to-end process begins with concepts, ideation and solutioning through deployment and support

 - Alignment of all business and IT Functions necessary to plan, develop and deliver

-- Process to align and plug into slow speed engine development, when needed
+- The process to align and plug into slow speed engine development, when needed

 System Architectures and Tools Aligned with Fast Speed Engine